Skip to content Skip to footer

 Riyom Local Government Area (LGA) remains one of the recurrent conflict hotspots in Plateau State, where cycles of violence have been shaped by longstanding tensions between farming and herding communities.
 Key drivers of the conflict include competition over land and grazing routes, economic insecurity, divisive narratives, and the limited inclusion of women and young people in community decision-making and peace processes.
 Recent evidence has also shown that increasing levels of drug abuse among young people contribute to heightened aggression, weakened social cohesion, and the escalation of local disputes.

-In response to these challenges, implemented the Building Bridges for Peace (BB4Peace) project between December 2023 and September 2024 with support from the .
+In response to these challenges, the implemented the first phase of the Building Bridges for Peace (BB4Peace) project between December 2023 and September 2024 with support from the Knowledge Platform Security & Rule of Law.
 The project adopted a Community Participatory Action Research (CPAR) and systems-thinking approach to better understand conflict dynamics in Riyom LGA.
 Through participatory mapping and stakeholder engagement processes, communities identified key drivers sustaining violence and co-developed locally owned solutions aimed at strengthening trust, cooperation, and peaceful coexistence.

 Building Bridges for Peace II therefore builds on these lessons while incorporating findings from the Strengthening Peace and Resilience in Nigeria (SPRiNG) study titled “Drugs and Violent Conflict in North-Central Nigeria,” alongside broader regional and global evidence linking substance abuse, youth vulnerability, and violent conflict.

-The project integrates targeted responses to drug abuse within existing community peace structures while strengthening dialogue platforms and collaborative livelihood opportunities.
-It supports young people to assume leadership roles within local conflict resolution processes and facilitates collaboration with institutions such as the and the on prevention, awareness, and peacebuilding initiatives.
+Implemented with support from the Strengthening Peace and Resilience in Nigeria (SPRiNG) Programme an initiative of the United Kingdom Foreign, Commonwealth and Development Office (FCDO) implemented by Tetra Tech International Development, the project integrates targeted responses to drug abuse within existing community peace structures while strengthening dialogue platforms and collaborative livelihood opportunities.
+It supports young people to assume leadership roles within local conflict resolution processes and facilitates collaboration with government institutions and community stakeholders on prevention, awareness, and peacebuilding initiatives.

 Findings and Emerging Impact

 Communities in Riyom LGA have for years experienced recurring violence, deep mistrust, restricted movement, and disrupted livelihoods driven by farmer–herder tensions and limited opportunities for inclusive dialogue.
-These dynamics particularly affected women and young people, who were often excluded from decisions affecting their safety and well-being.
+These dynamics particularly affected women and young people, who were disproportionately impacted by the conflict yet often excluded from decisions affecting their safety and well-being.

 This report presents findings from baseline and endline assessments conducted across participating communities in Riyom LGA.
 The findings draw from both quantitative and qualitative data collected from community members, stakeholders, and project participants.

 Within six months of implementation, the project recorded notable improvements in participation, awareness, and perceptions across the target communities.
-Participation in dialogue processes increased significantly from 36% at baseline to 90% at endline, reflecting growing trust in dialogue as a mechanism for addressing conflict and community concerns.
+Participation in dialogue and peace meetings increased significantly from 36% at baseline to 99.17% at endline, reflecting growing trust in dialogue as a mechanism for addressing conflict and community concerns.

-Awareness and participation in joint farming activities also expanded considerably, strengthening collaboration around shared economic interests and contributing to relationship-building between communities.
+Awareness and participation in joint farming and collaborative livelihood activities also expanded considerably, strengthening cooperation around shared economic interests and contributing to relationship-building between communities.
+The proportion of respondents who considered joint farming relevant to peacebuilding increased from 2.2% at baseline to 90% at endline.

-The project further recorded major progress in addressing drug abuse and youth vulnerability through awareness campaigns and sensitisation activities.
-Exposure to drug awareness interventions increased from 20% at baseline to 99% at endline, demonstrating broad community reach and increased engagement around issues affecting young people.
+The project further recorded major progress in addressing substance use challenges and youth vulnerability through awareness campaigns and sensitisation activities.
+Exposure to drug awareness interventions increased from 20% at baseline to over 99% at endline, while engagement with institutions such as the increased significantly across the project communities.

 Beyond the quantitative findings, community members reported important improvements in social cohesion and relationships between groups.
-Respondents described reduced tensions, increased communication, and improved freedom of movement across communities that were previously divided by fear and mistrust.
+Respondents described reduced tensions, increased communication, improved freedom of movement, and stronger cooperation across communities that were previously divided by fear and mistrust.
 Women and young people who were often excluded from peace and community discussions are increasingly participating in and influencing local decision-making processes.

 One community member reflected on the transformation in relationships: